hashicorp/terraform-website/content/source/docs/cloud/vcs/troubleshooting.html.md

 ## General

-### Terraform Enterprise returns 500 after authenticating with the VCS provider (other than Bitbucket Server)
+### Terraform Cloud returns 500 after authenticating with the VCS provider (other than Bitbucket Server)

 The Callback URL in the OAuth application configuration in the VCS provider probably wasn't updated in the last step of the instructions and still points to the default "/" path (or an example.com link) instead of the full callback url.

 The fix is to update the callback URL in your VCS provider's application settings.
-You can look up the real callback URL in TFE's settings.
+You can look up the real callback URL in Terraform Cloud's settings.

 ### Can't delete a workspace or module, resulting in 500 errors

 This often happens when the VCS connection has been somehow broken: it might have had permissions revoked, been reconfigured, or had the repository removed.
 Check for these possibilities and contact HashiCorp support for further assistance, including any information you collected in your support ticket.

-### On TFE's SaaS version: `redirect_uri_mismatch` error on "Connect"
+### `redirect_uri_mismatch` error on "Connect"

-The domain name for Terraform Enterprise changed on 02/22 at 9AM from atlas.hashicorp.com to app.terraform.io.
+The domain name for Terraform Cloud's SaaS release changed on 02/22 at 9AM from atlas.hashicorp.com to app.terraform.io.
 If the OAuth client was originally configured on the old domain, using it for a new VCS connection can result in this error.

 The fix is to update the OAuth Callback URL in your VCS provider to use app.terraform.io instead of atlas.hashicorp.com.

 ### Changing the URL for a VCS provider

-On rare occasions, you might need TFE to change the URL it uses to reach your VCS provider.
+On rare occasions, you might need Terraform Cloud to change the URL it uses to reach your VCS provider.
 This usually only happens if you move your VCS server or the VCS vendor changes their supported API versions.

-TFE does not allow you to change the API URL for an existing VCS connection, but you can create a new VCS connection and update existing resources to use it.
-This is most efficient if you script the necessary updates using TFE's API.
+Terraform Cloud does not allow you to change the API URL for an existing VCS connection, but you can create a new VCS connection and update existing resources to use it.
+This is most efficient if you script the necessary updates using Terraform Cloud's API.
 In brief:

 1. [Configure a new VCS connection](./index.html) with the updated URL.
 1. Obtain the [oauth-token IDs](../api/oauth-tokens.html) for the old and new OAuth clients.